toddbranch/ECE382/notes/L2/index.md

 - registers
 - interaction with memory
 - program counter

+## MSP430 Architecture
+- RISC architecture

+- Set of Operations
+    - 27 Instructions in 3 families
+        - Single-operand arithmetic
+        - Conditional jump
+        - Two-operand arithmetic

+- Registers
+    - Four special purpose
+        - r0 - Program Counter
+        - r1 - Stack Pointer
+        - r2 - Status Register
+        - r3 - Constant Generator
+    - 12 general purpose

+- Interaction with Memory

+- Little Endian
+    - Discuss endianness (Big vs Little Endian)
+    - Endianness is concerned with the ordering of bytes on a computer.
+    - Little Endian means the least significant byte of a chunk of data is stored at the lowest memory address.
+        - The MSP430 and your computer, presuming you run an x86_64 processor use this.
+    - Big Endian means the most significant byte of a chunk of data is stored at the lowest memory address.
+        - The 68S12 we used last semester used this

+## Assembly and Machine Languages

 ### Assembly Language
 Now that we're familiar with our API, how do we interact with it?
 How do we talk to the computer?